Professional Real Estate Program

 The Professional Real Estate program does not require previous training in real estate and is designed for students who desire careers in real estate or for real estate professionals seeking additional training, but not interested in a four year degree in real estate.
 Real estate opportunities exist in leasing, property management, mortgage lending, corporate real estate analysis, real estate development, real estate investment, real estate valuation and assessment, and brokerage (residential or commercial).

-The program consists of six required courses (18 hours) - five of these in real estate:
+The Professional Real Estate Program consists of six courses (18 hours) - five of these classes are in real estate.

 - FIR 3310 – Principles of Real Estate (3)